demodrive-ai/capture/streaming-server/README.md

 }
 ```

-## Integration with Screenity
+## Integration with Capture

-This server is designed to work with the Screenity Chrome extension's cursor tracking feature.
+This server is designed to work with the Capture Chrome extension's cursor tracking feature.
 The extension automatically streams cursor events to this server when recording is active.

 ### Configuration